soham-kar/deepseek/README.md

 # deepseek
 # 🧠 Fine-Tuning DeepSeek-R1 for Medical Reasoning (QLoRA + Unsloth)

-## 🔗 Kaggle Notebook Version
-You can view and run this project directly on [Kaggle](https://www.kaggle.com/code/sohamkar529/deepseek2c7cb42855)

 This project fine-tunes the `DeepSeek-R1-Distill-Llama-8B` model on the `medical-o1` dataset using efficient methods like **QLoRA**, **LoRA adapters**, and the **Unsloth framework**.
 The goal is to enhance clinical reasoning capabilities in medical QA systems while reducing memory and compute requirements.

 ---